SSPJ/bowling-scorer/README.md

 Given a list of pins knocked down per roll, calculate a single bowler's score in a 10 pin game.

+Implemented in Python and Haskell to demonstrate functional and object-oriented programming styles.

 ### Dependencies

 * Python 3.5.2